 This field accepts either a Y(yes) or an N(no) to indicate whether or not calculations should be skipped when this replenishment script is processed.
-This skip feature allows you to limit the run to a specific process by disabling the other processes.
+This skip feature allows you to limit the run to specific product lines.
 The default for this field is N(no), do not skip calculations.